Do They Really...I Mean Really...Get It?

 Ask students to show you another way:

-Challenge students to summarize their thinking.
+Challenge students to summarize their thinking through writing and visuals.

 Encourage students to write their own problems and solve them.